How to Understand Medicare: Logically Explained by an Analyst

 What is the Special Enrollment Period?

-You thought I was done, but there’s one more thing to mention.
-If you move and your present Advantage Plan does not cover you at the new location, you can change your insurance within a Special Enrollment Period.
+If you move to a new location that's not covered by your present Advantage Plan, you can change your insurance midyear within a Special Enrollment Period.

 Note that Supplemental Plans cover you all over the United States, so this only is necessary to consider if you have an Advantage Plan.